redBorder/redborder-documentation/docs/manager/platform_configurations/ch6_sensors.md

 !!!info "Please note..."
     This option is only available in the menu displayed by the "Edit" icon at the sensor level.

 When clicking on the "Edit" icon of the sensor, the Monitor option appears.
 Then, we can see a list of monitoring metrics used to monitor the status of the sensor at different levels.
-The technology column indicates the source from which the data is collected.

 ![Sensor Edit Menu](images/ch06_img009.png)